kapsxx/kapsxx/README.md

 ### Hi, I'm Kapil 👋👨‍💻

-I am an aspiring web developer with robust component based developing skills.
+I am an aspiring full stack web developer with robust component based developing skills.
 I'm proficient in working with teams and building interactive web applications.
 Strongly interested in obtaining a developer position to work on enhancing product experience.

 ### Find me around the web 🌎
 * I often write blogs on <a href="https://kapilpant.medium.com/">Medium</a>